 Andrea Simon is a writer and photographer based in New York City.
 She has worked as an editor, writer, and manager on diverse projects, and was the co-owner of an editorial/production company that specialized in health-related educational materials.
-For the past several years, she has devoted her efforts to fiction and literary nonfiction, including her published memoir/history, Bashert: A Granddaughter’s Holocaust Quest, and her historical novel, Esfir Is Alive.
+For the past several years, she has devoted her efforts to fiction and literary nonfiction, including her published memoir/history, Bashert: A Granddaughter’s Holocaust Quest, now in a paperback edition; her award-winning historical novel, Esfir Is Alive; and her new novel-in-stories, Floating in the Neversink.
 Andrea has published numerous stories and essays and has received prestigious literary honors, including the winner of the Ernest Hemingway First Novel Contest, two Dortort Creative Writing Awards, the Stark Short Fiction Prize, the Short Story Society Award, and the Authors in the Park Short Story Writing Contest.
 Esfir Is Alive was a 2016 Foreword INDIES Book of the Year Award Finalist and a 2017 Moonbeam Children’s Book Awards winner.

 Photographing her impressions for many decades, Andrea specialized in archival black-and-white printing, and has moved onto digital images.
 Her photographs have been published in numerous vehicles and displayed at international galleries.

 She holds an MFA in Creative Writing from the City College of New York where she has taught introductory writing and creative writing.
 A member of the Story Circle Network (SCN), Andrea has taught an online course on “How to Write About Your Family – and Still Talk to Them Afterwards” and conducted a SCN conference workshop on writing about your mother.
 She has presented her work at book clubs, schools, synagogues, the 92nd Street Y, genealogy conventions, and reading series.
 A longtime member of a writing group, Andrea has also mentored many writers.